ws1994/shanwang.github.io/_pages/about.md

 ## News!

 - **Oct.
+2025** I will serve as a Guest Editor for Blockchain (ISSN 2958-8138), Special Issue "[Blockchain User Privacy and Anonymity: From Vulnerabilities to Protections](https://www.elspub.com/journals/blockchain/special_issues/blockchain-user-privacy-and-anonymity)"!

+- **Oct.
 2025** I will serve as a TPC member for IEEE International Conference on Communications (ICC) 2026!

 - **Sep.
 2025** I will serve as a Youth Editorial Board member for [Blockchain](https://www.elspub.com/journals/blockchain/home/) (ISSN 2958-8138)!